 Other good investments include

 - Travel Dry Bag

-If you are interested in disposable diapers, our Disposable Diaper Comparison Guide is a great resource that compares diaper brands for things like cost, latex, fragrance, and even wetness indicators.
+If you are interested in disposable diapers, our Complete Guide to Choosing the Best Baby Diaper is a great resource that compares diaper brands for things like cost, latex, fragrance, and even wetness indicators.

 Download this cheat sheet and make transitioning to Daycare a breeze